Discover the charming village of Burwash, East Sussex © French Moments

 First, the Burwash I’m talking about is situated in the UK… because well, there are at least two other Burwashes in North America.

 The second Burwash was in Ontario, Canada.
-It consisted of a new town built for the need of a provincial jail that definitely closed in 1975.
+It consisted of a new town built to accommodate a provincial jail, which closed in 1975.

-The third Burwash is also in Canada, in the territory of Yukon.
+The third Burwash is also in Canada, in the Yukon Territory.
 Burwash Landing is a small community of about 100 residents.

-Our Burwash is situated in the eastern part of East Sussex, in South-East England.
+Our Burwash is in the eastern part of East Sussex, South-East England.

 The village (pop.
 2,700 in 2011) is equidistant from Royal Tunbridge Wells and Hastings.